Picatout/bp-chipcon/readme(en).md

 Embedding SCHIP binary
 -

 Many SCHIP binaries are available freely on internet.
 I already embedded 13 of them in the project.
-Here I detail the procedure to embedded such a file in the project.
+Here I detail the procedure to embed such a file in the project.

 The first step is to use **cvt-chip** tool to produce the **C** language required files.
 Exemple to embed **BLINKY**.
 From the tools directory: